browserengineering/book/book/invalidation.md

 - Basically every layout method calls `display_px`

 Luckily, none of these break idempotence.
-The `new_line` method is only called through `layout`, which resets the `children` array.
+The `new_line` method is only called through `layout`, which resets the `children` array, so the `children` array ends up the same each time it is called.
 Similarly, `text` and `input` are also only called through `layout`, which means all of the `LineLayout` children are reset.
-And `get_font` acts as a cache, so multiple calls return the same font object, while `display_px` just does some math so always returns the same result given the same inputs.
-This means the browser should now work correctly again.
+Meanwhile, `get_font` acts as a cache, so multiple calls return the same font object, while `display_px` just does some math so always returns the same result given the same inputs.

+So every layout method is now idempotent, which means the browser should again work correctly, even though some layout objects are reused between layouts.
 Idempotency is important because it means it doesn't matter _how many_ times a function was called: one call, two calls, ten calls, no matter what the result is the same.
 And this means that avoiding redundant work is safe: if we find that we're calling the function twice with the same inputs and dependencies, we can just skip the second call without breaking anything else.
 So let's turn to that.

 ::: {.further}